pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 ## How to share content directly to OpenMinTeD

-If you are a **publisher or a repository of scholarly works** and wish to share your content directly to the [OpenMinTeD platform ](https://services.openminted.eu) instead of following the [procedure through aggregators](/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md), you can do so if you implement the following:
+If you are a publisher or a repository, archive, etc. of scholarly works and wish to share your content directly to the [OpenMinTeD platform ](https://services.openminted.eu) instead of following the [procedure through aggregators](/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md), you can do so if you implement the following:

 * Map the metadata of your contents to the [OMTD-SHARE schema](/the_omtd-share_metadata_schema.md)
 * Provide search capabilities on the metadata, according to the specifications of the **ContentConnector** described below